rive-app/rive-android/CONTRIBUTING.md

 ### Formatting

-From `packages/runtime_android`, format or check all Android Kotlin and C++ sources with:
+From the project root, format or check all Android Kotlin and C++ sources with:

 ```shell
 ./gradlew formatApply